 What counts the most is the ability to draw models.
 With Lucidchart, you get an entire category of icons just for modelling.
 It includes use case diagrams, SIPOC diagrams, sequence diagrams, ERD diagrams, and many others.
-Apart from these, Lucidchart also includes extremely handy mockups for Android/iOS apps, wireframes, organizational charts, and trees, to name a few.
+Apart from these, Lucidchart also includes extremely handy mockups for Android/iOS apps, wireframes, organizational charts and trees, to name a few examples.

 Each template contains a library with various shapes and objects that allow you to quickly populate any canvas of your choice without having to draw anything by hand.
 You can also import Amazon Web Service (AWS) Architecture, Gliffy, Omnigraffle, and Visio files.
 When you’re finished, you can either export your creation to JPEG, PDF, PNG, SVG, or VDX file files or let Lucidchart automatically turn it into a presentation.

 Lucidchart improves the standard diagramming experience that you may know from Microsoft Visio and other similar software solutions in several key ways.
 You can collaborate with co-workers in real time and discuss issues in the integrated chat box.